10 Best Nursing Schools in Houston

 1. The University of Houston

 The University of Houston (UH) was established in 1956.
-The University of Houston’s campus covers more than 600 acres and serves more than 46,100 students studying for the nearly 300-degree programs offered by the UH.
+Its campus covers more than 600 acres and serves more than 45,000 students studying for the nearly 300-degree programs offered by the UH.
 The University of Houston holds the distinction of being the 3rd-largest institution of higher education in the Lone Star state.

-2. The University of St Thomas – Houston
+2. University of St Thomas at Houston

-The University of St Thomas – Houston’s Carol and Odis Peavy School of Nursing offers several nursing programs as one of the best nursing schools in Houston TX.
-Students attending one of the best nursing schools in Houston Texas can opt for a BSN program, an accelerated BSN program, a graduate degree in nursing (MSN), plus a DNP – a Doctor of Nursing Practice degree.
+The Carol and Odis Peavy School of Nursing at the University of St Thomas in Houston offers several nursing programs.
+Nursing students attending one of the best nursing schools in Houston Texas can opt for a BSN program, an accelerated BSN program, a graduate degree in nursing (MSN), or a Doctor of Nursing Practice (DNP) degree.
 The nursing degree programs offered by one of the best nursing schools in Houston have received accreditation by CCNE – the Commission on Collegiate Nursing Education.

-The University of St Thomas – Houston was established in 1947.
-The University of St Thomas – Houston holds a religious affiliation with Roman Catholic (Basilians) Church.
+The University of St Thomas at Houston opened in 1947 and holds a religious affiliation with Roman Catholic (Basilians) Church.
 Nearly 3,800 students attend specialized classes in pre-health, Thomistic Studies, pre-law, business, and engineering.
-The University of St Thomas – Houston holds the distinction of being the only school governed by the Houston/Galveston archdiocese.
+And it is the only school governed by the Houston-Galveston archdiocese.

-Visit the school
+More: Visit the school

 3. Houston Baptist University

-Visit the school
+More: Visit the school

 4. The University of Texas Health Science Center

 The University of Texas (UT) Health Science Center was established in 1972.
-UT Health Science’s urban campus serves more than 5,100 students in various health care specialties like nursing, public health, biomedical, and medicine.
+UT Health Science’s urban campus serves more than 5,100 students in various healthcare specialties like nursing, public health, biomedical, and medicine.
 The University of Texas (UT) Health Science Center Houston holds the distinction of being the largest medical center across the globe.

 5. Lone Star College Montgomery

-Lone Star College Montgomery was established in 1992.
+Lone Star College Montgomery opened in 1992.
 The school is a member of the Lone Star College System with a student enrollment that exceeds 9.600 students.
 Lone Star College Montgomery offers programs in human services, land surveying, biotechnology, and Physical Therapy assisting.
 Then governor, GW Bush, dedicated the Lone Star College Montgomery campus in the mid-1990s.

-Visit the school
+More: Visit the school

 6. The University of Houston – Clear Lake